 AdvertisementEven today, many people across the country wake up to a cup of tea and Parle-G every morning.

+In the year 1929, Mohanlal Dayal of Chauhans, a Mumbai-based family of silk traders bought and refurbished a decrepit, old factory to manufacture confectionery.
 Dayal, who was deeply influenced by the Swadeshi movement, sailed to Germany to learn the art of confectionery-making.
 He returned in 1929, armed with the required skills and machinery imported from Germany for Rs 60,000.

 Octogenarian AI passenger, who requested for wheelchair but walked after landing, dies at Mumbai airport